diego0020/lab_vision/lab8_cnn/README.md

 - Matlab 2014b
 - Fedora Core 21

-We will use the GPU accelerated version of MatConvNet.
+You can choose to use GPU accelerated functions or just CPU.
 If everythin runs smoothly, and the justification of your network is sound, you will get a five.

 ## Bonus